Data-flow and Behavioral

 Note:

-• As written in Listing 5.5, the else clause is a catch-all statement.
-If none of the previous conditions is evaluated as true, then the sequence of statements associated with the final else clause is executed.
-The way the if statement is shown in Listing 5.5 guarantees that at least one of the listed sequence of statements will be executed.
+clause is executed.
+The way the if statement is shown in Listing 5.5 guarantees that at least one of the listed sequence of statements will be executed. - The final

 The · tatement differs from the · statement in that the resulting choiceis made depending upon the value of the single control expression。